 - Reveal Thyself | make sure it’s clear and easy for recipients to know who they’re receiving the message from.
 Branding, sign-offs and design all play a part in this.

 And, here’s The Web-Sta Team’s 5 HOTTEST EMAIL MARKETING TIPS

-Tip #1 – Do some Email Marketing!
+Tip #1 – Actually Do Some Email Marketing!

 It might sound obvious, but on average less than 10% of businesses do any email marketing.

 You don’t have to start with a regular newsletter, perhaps something each quarter to get into the swing of things.
 Here are some examples: